Medical Residency and Relocation Loans

-- Up to 15 year repayment term with no prepayment penalties
+- Up to a 15 or 20-year repayment term, with no prepayment penalties

-- Most lenders allow deferred payments up to 7 years during residency program
+- Payments may be deferred for up to 7 years during the residency

-- Cosigner release option may be available after 48 consecutive, on-time payments
+- Cosigner release option may be available after 12 to 48 consecutive, on-time payments

-The Medical Residency and Relocation loan is available to those pursuing a career as a health professional in their final year of medical school and for six months following graduation.
-If the borrower is not a U.S. citizen or permanent resident, a cosigner who is a U.S. citizen or permanent resident will be required.
+- If the borrower is not a U.S. citizen or permanent resident, a creditworthy cosigner who is a U.S. citizen or permanent resident will be required.

-If the borrower is the sole applicant, they must be at least 18 years old in all states with the exception of 19 in Alabama & Nebraska and 21 in Puerto Rico.
-If they do not meet age of majority requirements in their state, a cosigner will be required.
+- If the borrower is the sole applicant, he/she must be at least 18 years old in all states with the exception of age 19 in Alabama and Nebraska and age 21 in Indiana, Mississippi, New York and Puerto Rico.
+If a borrower does not meet the age of majority requirements in his/her state, a creditworthy cosigner will be required.